New report: Pulsora recognized by Verdantix among top-scoring ESG reporting solutions

 Which companies will be impacted by SB 253?

-The reporting requirements of SB 253 will apply to any company (including partnerships, corporations, LLCs, or any other business entity formed in the US) that:
+The reporting requirements of SB 253 will apply to any parent company as well as any partnership, corporation, LLC, or any other business entity formed in the US that:

 1. Had total annual revenues of more than $1 billion in the prior fiscal year, and